Patrons with Special Needs

 Assistance for the Deaf or Hard of Hearing

-Infrared Assistive Listening Devices (ALDs) are available without charge for most performances in the Concert Hall at Severance Hall.
+Infrared Assistive Listening Devices (ALDs) are available without charge for most performances in the Jack, Joseph, and Morton Mandel Concert Hall at Severance.
 Please request one in advance online or by calling the House Manager’s office.
 You will be asked to provide a driver’s license or ID card upon arrival, which will be held until the return of the device.
 Head Ushers can explain how to use the ALD.

-Interpretive services may be available for certain events at Severance Hall.
+Interpretive services may be available for certain events at Severance.
 Prior arrangements should be made four weeks in advance.
 Appropriate seat locations may be necessary.

 TTY line access is available at the public pay phone in the Security Office located at the garage entrance.